Brandon M. Woo

 About Me

-I'm a postdoctoral fellow at Harvard University, where I work with Dr. Ashley Thomas.
-Starting July 2024, I'll be an assistant professor at the University of California, Santa Barbara (UCSB).
-I'll be recruiting at all levels over the coming years.
+I'm an assistant professor at the University of California, Santa Barbara (UCSB).
+I'm recruiting grad students this cycle, to start in fall 2025.
 If you're interested in getting involved, please see my lab's website to find out more.

 Here's a recent CV.